actions/cache/CACHING.md

 ### Updating cache for any change in the dependencies

 One of the most common use case is to use hash for lockfile as key.
-This way same cache will be restored for same lockfiles until there's any change in the lockfile/dependencies.
+This way, same cache will be restored for a lockfile until there's a change in dependencies listed in lockfile.

 ```yaml
   - uses: actions/cache@v3